springernature/frontend-toolkits/toolkits/global/packages/global-forms/README.md

 ]
 ```

-And the accompanying template would include this:
+And the accompanying template would iterate over the fieldsets, applying the `globalFormFieldset` partial:

 ```html
 {{#each myFieldsets}}